Transformational Leadership Program

 Courses Offered

-• LEAD3100Organizational Leadership I
+• LEAD3300Organizational Leadership

-LEAD3100 Organizational Leadership I - 2 s.h.
+LEAD3300 Organizational Leadership - 2 s.h.

-LEAD3200 Organizational Leadership II - 2 s.h.
+LEAD4300 Leadership Capstone - 2 s.h.

-Life and Leadership Practicum II is the capstone to the LEAD series at Graceland University.
-Students will apply and share with the university their holistic development as a student over their time at Graceland University including their development both inside and outside the classroom to build confidence in the leadership skills they have developed for their futures.
-Students will enroll in, complete, and reflect upon one of the SkillPath Leadership Academy courses.
-Students will evaluate their own ability to apply Higher-order Thinking, Character, Social Responsibility, Holistic Well-Being, and Digital Citizenship in current and future leadership roles.
+The capstone course of the LEAD series at Graceland University is an integrated and applied experience mentored by acknowledged leaders at the university or by external educational, business, or health care mentors outside the university.
+Students will apply and share with the university their holistic development as a student over their time at Graceland University including their development both inside and outside the classroom to build confidence in the leadership skills they have developed for their futures via a portfolio addressing these applied and reflective topics.

 • UNIV1100Digital Fluency and Citizenship